KrSerhiy/swift-variance/VarianceOfTypesInSwift.md

 Similar, as with classes, protocol inheritance guarantee that a type which conforms to `VideoBlog` protocol, must also conform to the requirements of `Blog` protocol.
 That’s why it is safe to pass the instance of the type `VideoBlog` where the instance of the type `Blog` is expected.

-To summarize the above: ***from a point of variance, there are only two meaningful simple types in Swift: classes and protocols***.
+To summarize the above: ***from a point of variance, there are only two meaningful simple types, in Swift: classes and protocols***.

 Besides inheritance of the classes and protocols, there is one more way to achieve subtyping: ***any type is a subtype of an appropriate optional type in Swift***.
 Here is the code example:

 [](OptionalsSubtyping.playground)